 For business, small and large, volumetric video will open up new ways of collaborating, enabling virtual offices to be created – rather than colleagues communicating on a flat screen.
-Full-scale models can be created and shared in 3D, allowing everyone in a production line to properly assess a final product.
 Presentations and meetings can be held without the need to fly across the world, lowering a business’ carbon footprint.

 It will change how we experience some of the most enjoyable aspects of our lives - like sport, art and theatre.
 Imagine being able to view a global sporting event or theatre performance as a live three dimensional hologram, virtually projected onto a coffee table in a living room.

 And, it’s not just broadcasting and communications that will benefit from volumetric technology.
 Consider retail; we will be able to virtually enter a high street boutique and try on clothes to make sure they fit and look good before ordering the physical garment.
 We could even tour the interiors of homes for sale without entering the space itself.